microsoftgraph/entra-powershell/module/EntraBeta/docs/Get-EntraBetaUserMembership.md

 eeee7782-696d-4be3-ace0-e20c1df6693e
 ```

+This example demonstrates how to retrieve user memberships in Microsoft Entra ID.

 This command gets the memberships for the specified user.

 ### Example 2: Get All memberships

-This example demonstrates how to retrieve users all memberships in Microsoft Entra ID.

 ```powershell
 PS C:\>Get-EntraBetaUserMembership  -ObjectId "fd560167-ff1f-471a-8d74-3b0070abcea1" -All $true
 ```